prof-legnard/cinf108-fall24/lab6/README.md

 - Use methods like `.dropna`, `.fillna` to get rid of empty or null values.
 - Use advanced text processing methods like `split`, `strip`, or even regular expressions to clean up numerical fields that may have strings in them.
 Review the lecture notes on  Advanced String processing, and review [this guide](https://realpython.com/python-data-cleaning-numpy-pandas/) on cleaning data in Python

-### Step 4 Discover Insights (5 points)
+### Step 4 Discover Insights and graph your data (10 points)

 Comb throught the pandas documentation to find at least 2 trends in your data.
 What do I mean by trends?
 If you refer back to the Iris dataset we practiced with in class, we graphed things like sepal length vs petal length.

-A good starting point will be to look at the correlation between columns (variables) in your dataset.
-Create a heatmap using seaborn or matplotlib.
-You may need to create a new dataframe with _only_ the numerical columns.
+A good starting point will be to look at the correlation between columns (variables) in your dataset. **Create a heatmap using seaborn or matplotlib.** You may need to create a new dataframe with _only_ the numerical columns.

-### Graph your data (10 points)
 Of your two findings or relationships you found between two data points, graph your findings.
 You may use, [matplotlib](https://matplotlib.org/stable/plot_types/index.html), or [seaborn](https://seaborn.pydata.org/).
 Review some of the documentation and example graphs to find the right way to represent your findings.

 **Provide graph titles, labels for your X and Y axis, and a legend or labels of subcategory of data you graph.**